carbon-language/carbon-lang/docs/design/structs.md

 Some things in C++ are notably absent or orthogonally handled:

-- No need for `static` functions, they simply don't accept an implicit object parameter.
+- No need for `static` functions, they simply don't take an initial `self` parameter.
 - No `static` variables because there are no global variables.
 Instead, can have scoped constants.